What is a green card | Who can apply | How to apply | Interview |

 Step 5: Your biometrics appointment

 - Most people will be required to interview at a local USCIS office.
-An immigration officer will review the answers in your application.
-They may also ask other questions to decide whether you are eligible for a green card.
+An immigration officer will review the answers to your application.
+They may also ask other questions to decide whether you are eligible for a Green Card.

 Step 7: Get a decision